The HCF Team

 Xiao Ma, CTO

-Xiao is considered thought leader in Innovation and Entrepreneurship.
-He studied Computer Science at Beijing Institute of Technology, and holds a PhD in Engineering from the University of Warwick.
-He is a guest Principal Lecturer at the University of Warwick and holds a visiting professorship with Inner Mongolia University (China).
+Xiao is considered a thought leader in Innovation and Entrepreneurship.
+He studied Computer Science at the Beijing Institute of Technology and holds a PhD in Engineering from the University of Warwick.
+He is a guest Principal Lecturer at the University of Warwick and holds a visiting professorship with the Inner Mongolia University in China.

 Jonathan Holtby, Community Manager

-Jonathan is an early-stage technology specialist, founder, and growth specialist.
-He advises multiple startups in sectors as diverse as e-commerce, marketing, artificial intelligence and advertising, and is a three-time founder himself.
-His experience growing early-stage technologies in the Middle East, North America, and Europe has helped to shape the HCF’s international presence in North America, East Asia, and Europe, and its network of supporters in New York, Toronto, Silicon Valley, Montreal, Singapore, London, Dubai, Kuala Lumpur, and Shanghai.
+Jonathan is an early-stage technology specialist and startup founder.
+He advises multiple startups in sectors as diverse as HR and recruiting, eCommerce, marketing, artificial intelligence, advertising technology, IoT, and mobile payments, and focuses on early stage traction, market validation, and positioning.
+Jonathan’s experience growing early-stage technologies comes from work across North America, Europe, and the Middle East, working with the innovation sectors in New York, Toronto, Silicon Valley, Montreal, Singapore, London, Dubai, Kuala Lumpur, and Shanghai.

 Jonathan began his career in corporate communications, crisis management, and public relations at some of the most well-regarded technology companies in the world, leading the Hitachi Data Systems Hitachi Information Forum for the MEA region in 2014 and the Avaya SmartConnect and Avaya Engagement international campaign regional rollouts.
 He worked with European leadership in 2015 on the BT CxO Conversation Summit with the British Embassy in Abu Dhabi and UK Trade & Investment, and was a 2014 Leader of Tomorrow at the St. Gallen University Symposium in Switzerland.